flux-iac/tofu-controller/docs/use-tofu-controller/provision-resources-and-auto-approve.md

-# Use TF-Controller to provision resources and auto approve
+# Use tofu-controller to provision resources and auto approve

-To provision resources with TF-Controller, you need to create a `Terraform` object and a Flux source object, such as a `GitRepository` or `OCIRepository` object.
+To provision resources with tofu-controller, you need to create a `Terraform` object and a Flux source object, such as a `GitRepository` or `OCIRepository` object.

 ## Create a Terraform object

 The `Terraform` object is a Kubernetes custom resource definition (CRD) object.
-It is the core object of TF-Controller and defines the Terraform module, backend configuration, and GitOps automation mode.
+It is the core object of tofu-controller and defines the Terraform module, backend configuration, and GitOps automation mode.

 The Terraform module is a Terraform configuration that you can use to provision resources.